-I grew up poking around tide pools on the California coast, and have been absolutely fascinated with both human behaviour and the oceans since I was a child.
-I completed a Master’s degree and PhD in Natural Resources and Environmental Management at the University of Hawaii in 2012 and 2015 (respectively), where I was able to merge these interests by investigating how social networks, social capital, and ethnic diversity related to resource management outcomes in the most important commercial fishery sector in the Hawaiian Islands.
-Driven by a passion for sharks, during my spare time I contributed to a global analysis of the economic value of shark ecotourism while obtaining a graduate certificate in Ocean Policy (2013), also from the University of Hawaii.
+I grew up poking around tide pools on the California coast, and have been fascinated with human behaviour and the oceans since I was a child.
+I completed a Master’s degree and PhD in Natural Resources & Environmental Management at the University of Hawaii in 2012 and 2015, where I was able to merge these interests by investigating how social networks, social capital, and ethnic diversity related to resource management outcomes in the most important commercial fishery sector in the Hawaiian Islands.
+During my spare time I contributed to a global analysis of the economic value of shark ecotourism while obtaining a graduate certificate in Ocean Policy (2013), also from the University of Hawaii.
 Throughout my tenure as a graduate student, I held adjunct faculty appointments in the Geography Department at the University of Hawaii and the Department of Financial Economics and Information Systems at Hawaii Pacific University.
 I also previously worked as a research specialist on a large project analyzing ecosystem service values in small-scale fisheries in Madagascar, and in the Socioeconomics and Planning Group at NOAA’s Pacific Islands Fisheries Science Center in Honolulu, HI.
+From 2015 – 2017 I held a U.S. NSF Social, Behavioral, and Economic Sciences Postdoctoral Research Fellowship, where I focused on developing an integrative network modeling framework to capture complex linkages in coral reef social-ecological systems.
+Throughout this time I held a visiting scholarship at the ARC Centre of Excellence for Coral Reef Studies at James Cook University, where I am I now formally based as a Social Science Research Fellow.

-My current research focuses on four broad themes:
+Our current research focuses on three broad themes:

-I am currently accepting applications from exceptional PhD students with backgrounds in sociology, economics, political science, geography, computational social science, psychology, spatial ecology, social-ecological systems theory, and related disciplines.
+I am currently accepting applications from exceptional prospective PhD students with backgrounds in sociology, economics, political science, geography, computational social science, psychology, ecology, social-ecological systems, and related disciplines to work on one or more of the following topics:

 Barnes, M., Kalberg, K., Pan, M., & Leung, P. (2016).
 When is brokerage negatively associated with economic benefits?
 Ethnic diversity, competition, and common-pool resources.
 Social Networks, 45, 55-65.